-To load and use a skinned mesh, you deal directly with the .X file templates, just as you did in the earlier section "Parsing .X Files" (I told you that code would come in handy).
-As you parse the templates, you need to maintain a list of frames (and their hierarchy).
+To load and use a skinned mesh, you deal directly with the .X file data objects, just as you did in the earlier section "Parsing .X Files" (I told you that code would come in handy).
+As you parse the objects, you need to maintain a list of frames (and their hierarchy).